History of the Jews in Syria

-Syrian Jews had predominantly two origins: those who inhabited Syria from early times and the Sephardim who fled to Syria after the expulsion of the Jews from Spain in 1492 CE.
+The history of the Jews in Syria goes back to ancient times.
+They were joined by Sephardim who fled after the expulsion of the Jews from Spain and Portugal in 1492 CE.
 There were large Jewish communities in Aleppo, Damascus, and Qamishli for centuries.
-In the early 20th century, a large percentage of Syrian Jews emigrated to Israel, the U.S., and Latin America.
-The largest Syrian-Jewish community is now located in Israel and is estimated to number 80,000.
+In the early 20th century, a large percentage of Syrian Jews immigrated to British Mandate-Palestine (Israel), the U.S. and Latin America.

-Following the Syrian Civil War and rise of ISIL, the majority of the remaining Jews of Syria have fled to Israel.
-As of June 2020 there are no known Jews remaining in the country.
+Following the Syrian Civil War, some of the remaining Jews of Syria left the country.
+In 2022, it was alleged that only four Jews remain in Damascus.
+As of April 4 2025, there are approximately six remaining Jews in Damascus.

 Second Temple period

 The tradition of the community ascribes its founding to the time of King David in c.
 1000 BCE, whose general Joab occupied the area of Syria, described in the Bible as Aram Zoba: this name is taken by later tradition as referring to Aleppo.
 Modern scholarship locates Aram Zoba in Lebanon and the far south of Syria: the identification with Aleppo is not found in rabbinic literature prior to the 11th century.
 Whether or not Jewish settlement goes back to a time as early as King David, both Aleppo and Damascus certainly had Jewish communities during Late Antiquity.